 Dust collection isn’t great, and the collector won’t stay on all the time, but in my opinion, for this price, you can’t really complain.
 In most cases, unless you can hook the sander up to a shop vac, the dust collection is pretty poor.
 And it doesn’t matter if you spend $40 or $200.

 This is a good entry-level orbital/finishing sander.
 A solid tool for a modest price, great for finishing furniture or any around-the-house DIY projects.
 Great for beginners.
 If you’re looking for something more on the professional side, Porter Cable 330 may be more suitable.

 5. Dewalt DWE6441

-When using coarser paper it can be little harder to control, though.
+When using coarser paper, it can be a little harder to control, though.
 The anti-slip top and body grip make using it a bit more comfortable.

 You’re able to hold it from the top, which, I think, is the most optimal, as well as wrap your hand around the body.
 Keep in mind that the position of the cord can make it a bit awkward.
 If that’s your preferred way of holding a palm sander, Porter Cable 330 would be perfect for you as it’s built to hold it that way.

 The rubberized knob and counterbalanced low-vibration design reduce user fatigue (numbness and tingling after longer sessions).